daeseoklee/treemeta/README.md

 - [ ] Implement 'create metatree'.
 - [ ] Write a documentation for the first version
 - [ ] In the documentation, include plans for next releases
-- [ ] Explain to Jehun, Yugyum, Sanojan,... and send them the documentation
-- [ ] Post to ara